• Home

 • Verify your identity so that we can prevent fraud or unauthorized activity; and

-• Fulfill any other purpose for which the information was collected.
+• Fulfil any other purpose for which the information was collected.

 We will never sell or rent your personal data to third parties.
 We may combine your information with information we collect from other companies and use it to improve and personalize the Arf Services, as well as our content and advertising.